Brugarolas/immersible/README.md

 })
 ```

-We can access baseState or, if mutated, next stated way simple:
+We can access baseState or, if mutated, nextState way simple:
 ```js
 console.log(todo.state)
 ```